dwyl/learn-elixir/README.md

 ```
 Elixir has created a module with the name of your project along with a function
 that prints out a `:world` atom when called.
 It's also added boilerplate for
-module and function documentation. (*we will go into more detail about
+module and function documentation - the first part of the file.
-  documentation later*)
+(*we will go into more detail about documentation later*)

 #### Let's test out the boilerplate code.
 In your project directory type the following command:
 ```bash